btoll/benjamintoll.com/content/post/virtualization_and_virtual_machines.md

 However, there were problems.
 The dominant `x86` processor platforms, Intel and AMD, didn't support the trapping of privileged instructions.
 So, nothing would happen if a processor was running in user mode and attempted to execute a privileged instruction.

 This was a huge obstacle and made full virtualization on these platforms impossible.
 After all, if a privileged instruction is ignored, the trap never happens, and the `VMM` would have no way of knowing about it.
-The end result was there was no emulation and full virtualization was out-of-reach, at least for this platforms.
+The end result was there was no emulation and full virtualization was out-of-reach, at least for these platforms.

 There were two prevalent hacks to work around this issue.
 Let's take a look at them now.